Generalized gaussian bounds for discrete convolution powers: The spatial Green's function

 and for $j \ge r+1$, we have:

-In either case, we see that the component $\pi_k(z) \, W_j$ extends holomorphically to the whole neighborhood $B_\varepsilon(\underline{z}_k)$ of $\underline{z}_k$ and we have a bound of the form\footnote{Here we use again that $\A_p(z)$ does not vanish in the ball $B_\varepsilon (\underline{z}_k)$ up to restricting the radius $\varepsilon$.}:
+In either case, we see that the component $\pi_k(z) \, W_j(z)$ extends holomorphically to the whole neighborhood $B_\epsilon(\underline{z}_k)$ of $\underline{z}_k$ and we have a bound of the form\footnote{Here we use again that $\A_p(z)$ does not vanish in the ball $B_\epsilon (\underline{z}_k)$ up to restricting the radius $\epsilon$.}:

-In order to conclude, we can always assume that the ball $B_\varepsilon(\underline{z}_k)$ is so small that the modulus $|\kappa_k(z)|$ belongs to the interval\footnote{The constant $c$ here refers to the same one as in \eqref{borneslem3-1}.} $[\exp (-c),\exp c]$ (it equals $1$ at $\underline{z}_k$).
+In order to conclude, we can always assume that the ball $B_\epsilon(\underline{z}_k)$ is so small that the modulus $|\kappa_k(z)|$ belongs to the interval\footnote{The constant $c$ here refers to the same one as in \eqref{borneslem3-1}.} $[\exp (-c),\exp c]$ (it equals $1$ at $\underline{z}_k$).
 It then remains to add the bounds in \eqref{borneslem3-1} and \eqref{borneslem3-2} and to compare which is the largest.
 This completes the proof of Lemma \ref{lem:3} in the case $\alpha_k>0$.
-The remaining case II ($\alpha_k<0$) is dealt with similarly except that now the eigenvector $E_k(z)$ contributes to the unstable subspace of $\M(z)$ for $|z|>1$.
+The remaining Case II ($\alpha_k<0$) is handled similarly except that now the eigenvector $E_k(z)$ contributes to the unstable subspace of $\M(z)$ for $|z|>1$.
 The minor modifications are left to the reader. \end{proof}

-The proof of Lemma \ref{lem:4} is a mixture between cases I and II in which now $\M(z)$ has two (holomorphic) eigenvalues whose modulus equals $1$ at $\underline{z}_k$.
+\begin{proof}[Proof of Lemma \ref{lem:4}] The proof of Lemma \ref{lem:4} is a mixture between Cases I and II in which now $\M(z)$ has two (holomorphic) eigenvalues whose modulus equals $1$ at $\underline{z}_k$.
 One contributes to the stable subspace of $\M(z)$ and the other one contributes to the unstable subspace of $\M(z)$ for $|z|>1$.
-The same ingredients as in the proof of Lemma \ref{lem:3} can then be applied with minor modifications.
+The same ingredients as in the proof of Lemma \ref{lem:3} can then be applied with minor modifications. \end{proof}